 - 1. Subjects chosen freely by the student (TAF D) must be consistent with the programme of the second cycle degree course. - 2.
 The range of subjects offered in second cycle degree courses set up by the Departments of Political and Social Sciences, Economic and Business Sciences, and Law are considered to be consistent with the education programme. - 3.
-In the event that the elective subjects are offered in second-cycle degree programmes run by departments other than those referred to in paragraph 2, or that they belong to three-year first cycle degree courses, students are required, before filling in the study plan, to communicate the subjects chosen to the teacher responsible for the course who, after consultation with the Management Group for Quality Assurance, shall assess their coherency.
+In the event that the elective subjects are offered in second-cycle degree programmes run by departments other than those referred to in paragraph 2, or that they belong to three-year first cycle degree courses, students are required, before filling in the study plan, to communicate the subjects chosen to the teacher responsible for the course who, after consultation with the Management Group for Quality Assurance, shall assess their coherency. - 4.
+In compliance with the latest ministry regulations, students are allowed to choose at least three subjects in Italian as free choices.
+Such subjects may be chosen from the total university offer or from specific subjective activated ad hoc.

-4. Elective subjects offered in courses in the medical and health fields that have a nationwide numerus clausus may not be included by students in their study plan.
+5. Elective subjects offered in courses in the medical and health fields that have a nationwide numerus clausus may not be included by students in their study plan.